queryluke/masseffect-5e-data/text/en/traits/peak-fitness.md

 ---
 name: Peak Fitness
 ---
-You have proficiency in either the Acrobatics or Athletics skill.
+You gain proficiency in either the Acrobatics or Athletics skill (your choice).